arthurpaulino/speech-enhancement/README.md

 * `run_experiments.py` performs the experiments to validate models created with the data and parameters provided.

-* `utils.py` contains definitions of auxiliary functions and variables in order to facilitate the implementation of the other scripts above.
+* `utils.py` and `neural_networks.py` contain definitions of auxiliary functions
+and variables in order to facilitate the implementation of the other scripts above. `utils.py` has more general definitions and `neural_networks.py` has definitions related to NN models.